carpentries-incubator/machine-learning-novice-python/_episodes/04-modelling.md

 keypoints:
 - "Linear regression is a popular model for regression tasks."
 - "Logistic regression is a popular model for classification tasks."
-- "The sigmoid function maps a linear output to a binary outcome."
+- "Probabilities that can be mapped to a prediction class."
 ---

 ## Regression vs classification

-Our goal is to predict the outcome (in-hospital mortality) of hospital patients.
+Our goal is to predict the in-hospital mortality of hospital patients.
+We already have a set of training data with input features and known prediction targets.
 Predicting one or more classes is typically referred to as *classification*.

-The task of predicting a continuous variable (for example, length of hospital stay) is typically referred to as a *regression*.
+The task of predicting a continuous variable on the other hand (for example, length of hospital stay) is typically referred to as a *regression*.

-Slightly confusingly regression models can be used for both regression tasks and classification tasks.
-Don't let this throw you off!

-The function for a linear regression is:
+We will begin with a linear regression, a type of model borrowed from statistics that has all of the hallmarks of machine learning (so let's call it a machine learning model!), which can be written as:

 $$
 \hat{y} = wX + b
 $$

-Our prediction target (in-hospital mortality) is denoted by $\hat{y}$ and our explanatory variables or "features" are denoted by $X$.
-In our case, we will use a single feature: the APACHE-IV score, another measure of severity of illness. $w$ is weight and $b$ is bias.
+Our predictions can be denoted by $\hat{y}$ (pronounced "y hat") and our explanatory variables (or "features") denoted by $X$.
+In our case, we will use a single feature: the APACHE-IV score, a measure of severity of illness.

+There are two parameters of the model that we would like to learn from the training data - $w$, weight and $b$, bias.
 Could we use a linear regression for our classification task?
 Let's try fitting a line to our outcome data.

 ```python
 # import the regression model